mpanton/discord_ai_bot/README.md

 1. Invite the bot to your Discord server using the OAuth2 URL generated from the Discord Developer Portal.
 2. Run the bot using `python discord_ai_bot.py`
-3. Use the `@botname chat` command to start a chat with the bot.
+3. Use `/chat` followed by a prompt.
-4. Use the `@botname image` command followed by keywords to generate an image based on the keywords.
+4. Use `/image` followed by a prompt.